Privacy Notice for California Residents

 Not receive discriminatory treatment if you exercise your CCPA rights.

-If you do not have a LifeDNA account and would like to make a CCPA rights request, you can email us at [email protected] with the subject line “CCPA Rights Request”.
+If you would like to make a CCPA rights request, you can email us at [email protected] with the subject line “CCPA Rights Request”.
 We will require some additional information to verify your identity in order to process your request.
 Alternatively, you may exercise your CCPA rights through an authorized agent.
 If you use an authorized agent, we will require you to verify your identity and confirm that you have provided the authorized agent permission to submit the request on your behalf.
 We will respond to your request within 45 days, and in more difficult cases we may extend our response time by another 45 days.
 The easiest way to exercise your rights is through your Account Settings so we can quickly verify your identity.
 Your rights under the CCPA are not absolute and LifeDNA may exercise limitations or exemptions as permitted by the CCPA.

 LifeDNA does not sell Personal Information to third parties.
 The CCPA provides you with the right to know whether your Personal Information is being sold and to opt-out of such sales.